molepigeon/think-2406-lab/3_logging/provision_an_instance_of_ibm_log_analysis_with_log/step_1_grant_permissions_in_the_ibm_cloud.md

         4. [Optional] Enter a description.

-2. Add an access policy for theresource group where you are going to provision the IBM Log Analysis with LogDNA service.
+2. Add an access policy for the resource group where you are going to provision the IBM Log Analysis with LogDNA service.
 In the lab, you can use DevOps or use default, if you prefer.

     a.
 Click **Access Policies**.